elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Cuba and Canada</p>
 <p>Total: $5,010</p>

 <p><i>The Cuban Hip-Hop Archive</i> operates at the intersection of digital and public humanities to develop the first digitization prototype of Cuban Hip-Hop materials.
-The project will collaborate with the Critical Digital Humanities Initiative at the University of Toronto to create a platform that will centralize Cuban hip-hop data from press and journal articles, books, magazines, song lyrics, and music in an accessible database.</p>
+The project will collaborate with the Critical Digital Humanities Initiative at the University of Toronto to create a platform to centralize Cuban hip-hop data from press and journal articles, books, magazines, song lyrics, and music in an accessible database.</p>

 **Shadow Scholars: A Black Woman’s Archive of Dominican Society Dominican Republic**
 <p>Sophia Monegro (University of Texas at Austin)</p>